Caucolum/api-query-object/README.md

   - `args`: Parameters of the last request.
   - `status`: Represents the current state of the request.
     It can be one of the following values:
-    - `'idle'`: No request has been made yet.
+    - `idle`: No request has been made yet.
-    - `'loading'`: A request is currently in progress.
+    - `loading`: A request is currently in progress.
-    - `'loaded'`: The request was completed successfully.
+    - `loaded`: The request was completed successfully.
-    - `'error'`: The request failed due to an error.
+    - `error`: The request failed due to an error.

 ## Usage Example